Where is Muktinath Located? location, History, And Significance

 1. Jomsom: The nearest town to Muktinath, Jomsom has a range of guesthouses, hotels, and tea houses for tourists.
 Local Tea Houses on the trek to Muktinath and in Jomsom, tea houses are the favorite accommodations for trekkers, offering basic food and a comfortable bed.

-2. Muktinath: Stay here is comprised of guesthouses and small lodges.
+2. Muktinath: Stay here comprises guesthouses and small lodges.
 The accommodation is relatively simple, with shared toilets and simple bedding.
-Pre-booking during the high season is advisable since the rooms may be limited.
+Pre-booking during the high season is advisable, as rooms may be limited.

 Best Time to Visit Muktinath